Lindsey Graham: Relationship with Donald Trump

 In the November presidential election, Graham did not vote for Trump, saying, "I couldn't go where Donald Trump wanted to take the USA & GOP."
 He voted for independent candidate Evan McMullin.

-In March 2017, Graham held a meeting with Trump.
+After a March 2017 meeting with Trump, Graham became a vocal ally of his, often issuing public statements in his defense and catching members of both parties by surprise.
 Graham said that the meeting went so well that he passed his new phone number to Trump, in reference to their 2015 conflict.
+Commentators have noted that Graham's public reconciliation with Trump coincided with his expanded influence on foreign policy, supporting military interventions, increased defense spending, and a more aggressive U.S. role abroad.

 In October 2017, Graham and Trump played golf together on multiple occasions, with Graham praising the first outing.
 In November 2017, Graham criticized the media's reporting on Trump: "What concerns me about the American press is this endless, endless attempt to label the guy some kind of kook not fit to be president."
 (In February 2016, Graham said of Trump: "I think he's a kook.
 I think he's crazy.
 I think he's unfit for office.")

 In April 2018, Graham said that he would support Trump's reelection in 2020.
 In January 2019, Graham said that Republicans must support Trump's policies: "If we undercut the president, that's the end of his presidency and the end of our party."

-Graham joins President Donald Trump for swearing-in of recently confirmed Attorney General William Barr on February 14, 2019.